TalusBio/nf-encyclopedia/docs/index.md

 # A NextFlow pipeline for chromatogram library data-independent acquisition (DIA) proteomics workflows

-nf-encyclopedia is a NextFlow pipeline for specifically designed to analyze DIA proteomics experiment that leverage chromatogram libraries; however it is perfectly suited to analyze DIA proteomics experiments without chromatogram libraries as well.
+nf-encyclopedia is a NextFlow pipeline specifically designed to analyze DIA proteomics experiment that leverage chromatogram libraries; however it is perfectly suited to analyze DIA proteomics experiments without chromatogram libraries as well.
-The nf-encyclopedia connects three, open-source tools---MSconvert, EncyclopeDIA, and MSstats---to go from mass spectra to quantified peptides and proteins.
+The nf-encyclopedia connects three open-source tools---MSconvert, EncyclopeDIA, and MSstats---to go from mass spectra to quantified peptides and proteins.

 ![An overview of the nf-encyclopedia pipeline](static/diagram.png){: style="width:500px"}